-- Continued growth in medical insurance. - Wholesale political change.
+- Continued growth in medical insurance.

-- Government policies and decisions which are inimical to the development of insurance.
+- Wholesale political change.

-- Escalation in claims or other costs.
+- Relation in foreign sanctions leading to wider economic growth.

-- A hostile macroeconomic environment.
+- Government policies and decisions which are inimical to the development of insurance. - Escalation in claims or other costs. - Deterioration in Iranian negotiations, leading to a slowdown in economic output.